-The per capita income in Orting in 2010 was $26,000, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
-This equates to an annual income of $104,000 for a family of four.
+The per capita income in Orting in 2010 was $25,761, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
+This equates to an annual income of $103,044 for a family of four.
 However, Orting contains both very wealthy and poor people as well.

+Orting is a somewhat ethnically-diverse city.
 The people who call Orting home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Orting residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Orting include English, Irish, Scottish, and Norwegian.
+Important ancestries of people in Orting include Irish, Scottish, English, and Norwegian.